 MICO extractors are software components that analyse multi media content in order to produce new content representations and meta data about that content to be fed into the MICO data model.
-They are one or different implementations of the Technology Enablers that had been identified and defined in the context of WP2 in the joint deliverable D2.2.1 [AKW14].
+They are one or different implementations of the Technology Enablers that had been identified and defined in Section 3 of Specifications and Models for Cross-Media Extraction, Metadata Publishing, Querying and Recommendations, the second volume in the series of technical reports published by MICO.

-This deliverable and specifically this section will describe the used implementations in detail.
+This report and specifically this section will describe the used implementations in detail.
 It aims at giving a deeper understanding on how the extractor implementations work, how they can be parametrized and what performance can be expected.
-Thereby it will serve as a reference for both, future extractor development as well as the evolution of the broker (cmp. section 2.11).
-In addition, if there has been changes with respect to D2.2.1 we will also describe them here.
+Thereby it will serve as a reference for both, future extractor development as well as the evolution of the broker (cmp.
+Section 2.11).
+In addition, all changes with respect to the above-mentioned report we will be describe herein.

-This deliverable also describes the basic process of the extractor set-up in this software release.
+This report also describes the basic process of the extractor set-up in this software release.